 Admission to the Register of Chartered Ecologists is currently open to:

-- Fellows or Full members of CIEEM; and
+- Fellows or Full members of CIEEM;

 - Members of other professional bodies, licensed by CIEEM, such that their members can apply to CIEEM to join the Register.
-Details of licensed professional bodies will be listed below as and when a license is granted.
+Details of licensed professional bodies will be listed below as and when a licence is granted.

 Supporting your CEcol application